Afro-Brazilian feminism: Pretas Simoa

-More recently, in a statement titled "From the slave quarters to the post card: My flesh is not of your Carnival", Pretas Simoa speaks out on the hyper-sexualization of black women and the term "mulatta" during the Carnival season.
-Pretas Simoa calls out the hypocrisy of the media during this time, in which the media ecstatically looks for light-skinned black women to fill the role of the Globeleza, a woman who dances samba in body paint to advertise the Carnival season.
+More recently, in a statement titled "From the slave quarters to the postcard: My flesh is not of your Carnival", Pretas Simoa speaks out on the hyper-sexualization of black women and the term mulatta during the Carnival season.
+Pretas Simoa calls out the hypocrisy of the media during this time, in which the media ecstatically looks for light-skinned black women to fill the role of the Globeleza, a woman who dances the samba in body paint to advertise the Carnival season.
 Pretas Simoa calls out this hypocrisy, because it is only during this season that black women receive glorification and praise in the media.
 Outside of Carnival season, black women are ignored, underrepresented, and depicted as slaves or domestic workers in the media.
 Pretas Simoa also discusses the psychological and violent impact the hyper-sexualization of black women has on black women's daily lives.
-In their statement they declare "This violence is of a moral order, as it slanders us and hurts our honor and reputation; it's physical in jeopardizing the integrity of our body as we are seen as "available"; and also psychological, as it implies directly the perception that we have of ourselves and interfere with our affectionate and sexual behavior that sustains this cruel hyper-sexualized identity in which we are seen and often ends up implicated in the reflection that we see in the mirror".
+In their statement they declare "[t]his violence is of a moral order, as it slanders us and hurts our honor and reputation; it's physical in jeopardizing the integrity of our body as we are seen as 'available'; and also psychological, as it implies directly the perception that we have of ourselves and interferes with our affectionate and sexual behavior that sustains this cruel hyper-sexualized identity in which we are seen and often ends up implicated in the reflection that we see in the mirror".

 Odara

 Odara, also known as Instituto de Mulher Negra, is an Afro-Brazilian feminist organization that is oriented towards improving the "socio-political and economic inclusion of black women and their families in society".
-Odara aims to accomplish socio-political and economic inclusion by tackling individual and systemic discrimination such as: lower salary, less access to higher learning, sterilization, unemployment and psychological and emotional scarring from the above mentioned discrimination.
+Odara aims to accomplish socio-political and economic inclusion by tackling individual and systemic discrimination issues such as: lower salaries, less access to higher learning, sterilization, unemployment and psychological and emotional scarring from the aforementioned discrimination.

-Several projects that Odara has worked on include: Gol Plate, Weaving the Black Women Network and Teacher Training Program to Work with Law 10.639.
-Gol Plate focuses on training black women as political actors in democratic participation.
-Weaving the Black Women Network was a project organized to strengthen black women's organizations and combating racism, sexism and Lesbophobia through public policy initiative to ensured the inclusion of Afro Brazilian women in "the new development cycle of the Northeast and the fight against violence".
+Several projects that Odara has worked on include: Home Goal, Weaving the Black Women Network, and Teacher Training Program to Work with Law 10.639.
+Home Goal focuses on training black women as political actors in democratic participation, specifically regarding sporting mega-events.
+Weaving the Black Women Network was a project organized to strengthen black women's organizations and combat racism, sexism and lesbophobia through public policy initiatives, to ensure the inclusion of Afro Brazilian women in "the new development cycle of the Northeast and the fight against violence".
 Lastly, Teacher Training Program to Work with Law 10.639 facilitates a partnership between civil society and the federal government in order to ensure the preservation of Afro-Brazilian culture in Brazilian society.
 In all, Odara is an organization that focuses on the socio-political inclusion and empowerment of Afro-Brazilian women.